They Call Me

 So we give some if it away, some kindness, some truth, something of the heart

-And this is where the spark happens, the hooking up, the possibility of sex
+And this is where the spark happens, the hooking up, the possibility of

-He paints pictures of home on the scar beneath my navel
+pictures of home on the scar beneath my navel

 It is only after the sex that we can touch each other like so